 Low handicappers usually just need one slight adjustment with any of these issues to get their swing back on track.
 Regardless of skill level, most golfers can reduce the severity of their slice off the tee box with a few corrections.

-Check our detailed article on how to fix a slice.
+Check our detailed guide on how to fix a slice.

 Conclusion